ARCHITECTURE OF MICROPROCESSOR SYSTEMS

-Logic Circuits (2 CFU, 16 h): Basic Logic Functions; Synthesis of Logic Functions; Minimization of Logic Expressions; Flip-Flops; Registers and Shift Register; Counters; Decoders; Multiplexers; Sequential Circuits.
+Logic Circuits (1 CFU, 8 h): Basic Logic Functions; Synthesis of Logic Functions; Minimization of Logic Expressions; Flip-Flops; Registers and Shift Register; Counters; Decoders; Multiplexers; Sequential Circuits.
 Organization of a computer system (1 CFU, 8 h): Computer types; functional units; basic operational concepts; Number Representation and Arithmetic Operations; Software; The Assembly process, two pass assembler; Loading and Executing Object Programs; The Linker; Libraries; The Compiler; The Debugger Performance; Multriprocessors and Multicomputer; Historical Perspective.
 Basic Processing Unit (1 CFU, 8 h): Instruction Execution; Hardware components; Instruction Fetch and Execution; Control Signals; Hardwired and Microprogrammed Control.
 Instruction Set Architecture (1 CFU, 8 h): Memory locations and Addresses; Memory Operations; Instruction and Instruction Sequencing; Addressing Modes; Assembly Language; Stacks; Subroutines; Additional Instructions (Logic/Shift-Rotate/Multiplication and Division).
 CISC Instruction set and RISC Style (3 CFU, 24 h): ARM, Motorola and Intel case studies.
 Basic INPUT/OUTPUT (1 CFU, 8 h): I/O Device Interface; Program Controlled I/O, Interrupts; ARM, Motorola and Intel case studies.
 The Memory System (1 CFU, 8 h): Basic Concepts; Types of Memories; Memory Hierarchy; Direct Memory Access; Cache Memories; Performance Considerations; Virtual Memory; Memory Management Requirements; Secondary Storage.
 Pipelining (1 CFU, 8 h): Introduction to pipeline organization and Data Dependencies.
-Embedded Systems (1 CFU, 16 h): Example of Embedded Systems; Microcontroller Chips for Embedded Applications; Organization of a Microcontroller; Microcontroller Families, Design Issues.
-System-on-a-Chip.

 Classes will be given in a multimedia room and will alternate theoretical aspects and their applications.
 Team building and working will be encouraged.
 Traditional classroom lessons will be combined with online digital contents and lessons provided as e-learning.
 E-learning study material is provided in Italian.